 Mean score of companies in the Education Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2020, Fermilab reported total emissions of approximately 106,960,600 kg CO2e for Scope 1 and 2 combined, alongside 6,515,800 kg CO2e for Scope 3 emissions.
-This marked a significant reduction from 2019, where total emissions were about 144,040,900 kg CO2e for Scope 1 and 2, and 14,468,100 kg CO2e for Scope 3.
-Over the years, Fermilab has made substantial progress in reducing its carbon footprint, achieving a 62.5% reduction in Scope 1 and 2 emissions from a baseline year of 2008 to 2020.
-Fermilab is committed to further reductions, aiming for a 50% decrease in Scope 1 and 2 emissions, and a 25% reduction in Scope 3 emissions by 2025.
+In 2020, Fermilab reported total carbon emissions of approximately 106,960,600 kg CO2e for Scope 1 and 2, alongside 6,515,800 kg CO2e for Scope 3 emissions.
+This marked a significant reduction from 2019, where emissions were about 144,040,900 kg CO2e for Scope 1 and 2, and 14,468,100 kg CO2e for Scope 3.
+Over the years, Fermilab has achieved a remarkable 62.5% reduction in Scope 1 and 2 emissions from a baseline year of 2008 to 2020.
+Fermilab is committed to further reducing its carbon footprint, aiming for a 50% reduction in Scope 1 and 2 emissions, and a 25% reduction in Scope 3 emissions by 2025.
 These targets align with the Department of Energy's broader climate goals.
-The laboratory's emissions data is not cascaded from any parent organisation, indicating that these figures are independently reported by Fermilab itself.
-Overall, Fermilab's climate commitments reflect a proactive approach to sustainability, with a focus on significant emission reductions in the near term.
+The laboratory's emissions data is independently reported and not cascaded from any parent organization.
+Fermilab's ongoing initiatives reflect its dedication to sustainability and climate responsibility, contributing to the global effort to mitigate climate change.

 Access structured emissions data, company-specific emission factors, and source documents